 KEN #750 (blonde and brunette)

 Some Kens have perfect matt complexions, while on others the plastic has either gone shiny all over the face, or pink and chalky around the jaw.
 Their exact hair ‘cut’ also varies.
-The two main styles are a straight hairline which goes down to the temples at right angles, or a more convex hairline curving down at the temples.
+The two main styles are a straight hairline which goes down to the temples at right angles, or a more convex hairline curving at the temples.
 The eyebrows also vary greatly in shape and colour.
 These Kens can even differ in size and stance.
 In fact, I’ve studied countless flocked hair Kens, and have never seen two which looked identical.

 All 1961 blonde and brunette Kens came with a yellow towel and sandals in a cellophane bag, and they wore the same wrist tag.

 THE ‘BROWNETTE’ KENS

 The brown-haired versions were only sold in the first year.
 The term ‘brownette’ is generally used to describe these Kens, but, as far as I know, is not an official Mattel trademarked name.
 Like the blondes, they can vary quite a lot.
-The department store catalogues from 1961 which feature Ken, such as Montgomery Ward, Aldens and Spiegel, all only show this brown-haired version.
+The order catalogues from 1961 which feature Ken, such as Montgomery Ward, Aldens and Spiegel, all only show this brown-haired version.
 Sears do not feature Ken in any of their catalogues from 1961, and JCPenney did not even produce mail order catalogues until they took over the General Merchandise Company in 1963.
 However, collectors have found ‘brownette’ Kens with price stickers on the boxes from JCPenney and many other stores all over the US, so they were obviously not sold exclusively through any one store.
 It can be difficult finding good versions of this Ken, not because they are particularly rare, but because they are rarely as nice-looking as the regular versions.

 KEN #750 (‘brownette’)